bmizerany/sinatra-redis/README.md

 ========================

-Extends [Sinatra](http://www.sinatrarb.com/) with an extension method for dealing with redis databases using the rubyredis.rb client library that comes with the redis source (pre-packaged with this library for convenience).
+Extends [Sinatra](http://www.sinatrarb.com/) with an extension method for dealing with redis databases using the [redis-rb](http://github.com/ezmobius/redis-rb) client library that comes with the redis source (pre-packaged with this library for convenience).
 You can Install the `sinatra-redis` with rip